mitch-at-ibm/faststart-provisioning-lab/01-manual-deploy.md

 ## Deploy app to Jenkins on OCP 3.11

-For these exercises you will be asked for a `DEV_NAMESPACE`.
+For these exercises you will be asked for a `dev-namespace`.
 That value should be the name you claimed in the box note prefixed to `-dev` (e.g. user01-dev)

 ### Set an environment variable for your namespace